 - Click Raster Information.

-Cell Size X and Cell Size Y refer to the length (X) and height (Y) of each cell or pixel.
+The Cell Size X and Cell Size Y parameters refer to the length (X) and height (Y) of each cell or pixel.
 In this case, each pixel on the map corresponds to a real-world area of 30 units by 30 units.
 However, you still don't know the unit of measurement.
 Is it 30 inches?
 30 kilometers?
 You want to calculate hectares, so knowing the unit of measurement is important.

 - Click Raster Information again to close it.
 Click Spatial Reference.

-Linear Unit refers to the unit of measurement that all spatial calculations involving the layer use by default.
+The Linear Unit parameter refers to the unit of measurement that all spatial calculations involving the layer use by default.
 In this instance, the unit is meter, which means that each pixel represents a 30-meter by 30-meter (or 900-square-meter) area in the real world.

 - Close the Layer Properties window.

 To find the area of each value in the image, you'll multiply the pixel count by 900 to convert it to square meters.
 Then, you'll divide the result by 10,000, which is the number of square meters in a hectare.
 The overall formula is as follows:

 - In the attribute table, click the Add Field button.